2009 All-Ireland Senior Football Championship final: Team selection

 Cork named the same team that defeated Tyrone in the semi-final.
 A doubt, however, remained over the fitness of Ray Carey who injured his shoulder during a training session.
 Eight members of the 2007 final team featured.
 Cork also announced they had renewed their sponsorship deal with O2 days before the final.
-Going into the final, Cork had scored a goal in all of their fourteen Championship matches since 2007's qualifier game against Louth, also scoring eight goals in five matches against Kerry over a two-season period.
+Going into the final, Cork had scored a goal in all of their fourteen championship matches since 2007's All-Ireland SFC qualifier game against Louth, also scoring eight goals in five matches against Kerry over a two-season period.
 Anthony Lynch and Nicholas Murphy were the remaining players from the 1999 final loss to Meath.
 Ray Carey was declared unfit on matchday and was replaced with Kieran O'Connor.